AztecProtocol/aztec-packages/docs/docs/aztec/concepts/communication/cross_chain_calls.md

 - Here, a `sender` will insert a message into the `pending` set, the specific constraints of the actions depend on the implementation domain, but for now, say that anyone can insert into the pending set.
 - At some point, a rollup will be executed, in this step messages are "moved" from pending on Domain A, to ready on Domain B. Note that consuming the message is "pulling & deleting" (or nullifying).
 The action is atomic, so a message that is consumed from the pending set MUST be added to the ready set, or the state transition should fail.
 A further constraint on moving messages along the way, is that only messages where the `sender` and `recipient` pair exists in a leaf in the contracts tree are allowed!
-- When the message have been added to the ready set, the `recipient` can consume the message as part of a function call.
+- When the message has been added to the ready set, the `recipient` can consume the message as part of a function call.

-Something that might seem weird when compared to other cross-chain setups, is that we are "pulling" messages, and that the message don't need to be calldata for a function call.
-For _Arbitrum_ and the like, execution is happening FROM the "message bridge", which then calls the L1 contract.
-For us, you call the L1 contract, and it should then consume messages from the message box.
+A difference when compared to other cross-chain setups, is that Aztec is "pulling" messages, and that the message doesn't need to be calldata for a function call.
+For other rollups, execution is happening FROM the "message bridge", which then calls the L1 contract.
+For Aztec, you call the L1 contract, and it should then consume messages from the message box.

 Why? _Privacy_!
 When pushing, we would be needing full `calldata`.
 Which for functions with private inputs is not really something we want as that calldata for L1 -> L2 transactions are committed to on L1, e.g., publicly sharing the inputs to a private function.

 By instead pulling, we can have the "message" be something that is derived from the arguments instead.
-This way, a private function to perform second half of a deposit, could leak the "value" deposited and "who" made the deposit (as this is done on L1), but the new owner can be hidden on L2.
+This way, a private function to perform second half of a deposit, leaks the "value" deposited and "who" made the deposit (as this is done on L1), but the new owner can be hidden on L2.

-To support messages in both directions we logically require two of these message boxes (one in each direction), and then message passing between L1 and L2 is supported!
+To support messages in both directions we require two of these message boxes (one in each direction).
 However, due to the limitations of each domain, the message box for sending messages into the rollup and sending messages out are not fully symmetrical.
 In reality, the setup looks closer to the following:

 <Image img={require("/img/com-abs-6.png")} />